w3c/image-resource/README.md

 ## Background

-The `ImageResource` dictionary is used to represent an image to be used as part of a web application.
-The dictionary includes additional information about the image that allows the user agent to choose the best image to show in an environment when a developer provides multiple `ImageResource`s.
+The `ImageResource` dictionary represents an image to be used as part of a web application.
+The dictionary includes additional information about the image (besiceds the src) that allows the user agent to choose the best image to show in an environment when a developer provides multiple `ImageResource`s.
 It is currently defined in the [Manifest spec](https://www.w3.org/TR/appmanifest/#imageresource-and-its-members).

 The `ImageResouce` is generic enough that it is being used in other specs as well (such as [Background Fetch](https://wicg.github.io/background-fetch/#dom-backgroundfetchuioptions-icons)).
 This explainer will